 Other factors that contribute to Dual Diagnosis are biological, physical, psychological, and environmental factors.
 These factors are considered the leading causes of concurrent mental health disorders and substance addiction.

 Specific issues, like traumatic events, can contribute to Dual Diagnosis.
 Chronic stress and post-traumatic stress can lead to mental health disorders and addiction.

 Environmental factors predispose someone to Dual Diagnosis is the need to look for quick fixes.
-Those exposed to violence, deaths, rape, or other problems can develop trauma and can result in drug abuse to “fix” their trauma.
+Those exposed to violence, death, rape, or other problems can develop trauma which can result in drug abuse to “fix” their trauma.

 Those experiencing post-traumatic stress (PTSD) or other trauma-induced substance abuse can turn to drugs to give themselves a reprieve from their mental disorders.
 The same can also be said for those with chronic anxiety.
 The need to self-medicate, often with opioids rather than seek professional medical help, contributes to Dual Diagnosis.